Composite-particle hydrodynamics from dyonic black branes: Discussion

-Giving boundary coordinates dependence like $(A_{ext})_\mu(x)$, this makes a correction to the hydrodynamics equation and finally one can obtain the magnetohydrodynamics.
-The external field, however, is give by $(F_{ext})_{\mu\nu} =\partial_\mu (A_{ext})_\nu-\partial_\nu (A_{ext})_\mu$, and this field strength is first order in derivative, i.e, weak external field limit.
-Thus our work is devoted to introducing the zeroth order or strong external field.
-In order to realize such a configuration, we chose the field strength in (\ref{Fsstart}).
-For the constant $\bar H$ and $\bar u_\mu$, it is easy to find corresponding gauge potential.
-While one takes them as functions of the boundary coordinates $x^\mu$, the existence of gauge potential requires $\partial_\mu ( H u^\mu)=0$ in the first order.
-As we pointed out in section \ref{sec3}, this has nothing to do with a dynamical current.
-It is just a part of the trivial equation, $d F_{ext} =0$, and consistent with one of the equations of motion (\ref{dual current conservation}) and so we don't need further constraint.
+A boundary coordinate dependence in the external field like $(A_{ext})_\mu(x)$ makes a correction to the hydrodynamics equation.
+Finally one can obtain the magnetohydrodynamics.
+The external field, however, is given by $(F_{ext})_{\mu\nu} =\partial_\mu (A_{ext})_\nu-\partial_\nu (A_{ext})_\mu$, and this field strength is first order in the derivative expansion, \textit{i.e.}, the weak-external-field limit.
+Thus, our work is devoted to introducing the zeroth-order or strong external field.
+In order to realize such a configuration, we chose the field strength in Eq.~(\ref{boosted constant background}).
+For the constant $\bar H$ and $\bar u_\mu$, it is easy to find a corresponding gauge potential.
+While one takes them as functions of the boundary coordinates $x^\mu$, the existence of a gauge potential requires $\partial_\mu ( H u^\mu)=0$ in the first order.
+As we pointed out in the introduction and Section III, this has nothing to do with a dynamical current.
+It is just part of the trivial equation $d F_{ext} =0$, and it is consistent with one of the equations of motion Eq.~(\ref{dual current conservation}), so we do not need further constraint.

 In order to check our result with other works, we discussed some examples.
-Our first example is for a pure electric black brane case without the magnetic field.
-It is presented in the subsection \ref{pure electric subsection}.
+Our first example were a pure electric black brane without a magnetic field.
+It was presented in the subsection III.~1.
 This first order RN black brane solution is dual to a fluid with a conserved current.
-We obtained the electric conductivity in the 2+1 dimensional system.
-This is a four-dimensional version of \cite{Kyung Kiu 09}.
-And second example is the energy momentum tensor in \cite{Kraus2}.
-In their paper, they considered a configuration where fluid velocity vanishes and the zeroth order external field $H$ is constant.
-Our result reproduces their first order result.
+We obtained the electric conductivity in the (2+1)-dimensional system.
+This is the (2+1)-dimensional version of Ref.\cite{Kyung Kiu 09}.
+Also, the second example is the energy momentum tensor in Ref.\cite{Kraus2}.
+In their paper, they considered a configuration where the fluid velocity vanished and the zeroth-order external field $H$ was constant.
+Our result reproduced their first order result.